taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ChatGPT_principle_fine-tuning_code_paper](https://github.com/julycoding/chatgpt_principle_fine-tuning_code_paper) - The initial version of this "ChatGPT Resource Library (Principles/Fine-tuning/Code/Papers)" comes from the highly popular ChatGPT series on July's CSDN blog, with a reading count of up to 500,000.
 Co-initiated by the students of July's ChatGPT Principles Course, it was officially released to the public in early June.
  * [spring-chatgpt-sample](https://github.com/azure-samples/spring-chatgpt-sample) - A ChatGPT like sample using Spring / Java Stack
  * [azurechatgpt](https://github.com/microsoft/azurechatgpt) - 🤖 Azure ChatGPT: Private & secure ChatGPT for internal enterprise use 💼
+ * [ChatGPT-Nine-Ai](https://github.com/dreamergrow/chatgpt-nine-ai) - A commercial ChatGPT website built using Nestjs and Vue3.

 |Name|GitHub Stars|Language|License|